MycroftAI/documentation/_pages/picroft.md

 Picroft is entirely open source, and PRs and Issues are warmly welcomed on the [Picroft GitHub repo](https://github.com/MycroftAI/enclosure-picroft).

+As of December 2018, Picroft includes built-in support for the Google AIY voice HAT.

 ## What do I need to run Picroft?

 In order to set up Picroft, you will need to have a basic understanding of the Linux (Raspbian) command line, be comfortable connecting devices to WiFi networks, and have a little patience when setting up audio devices.